 Hybrid Diarization-Recognition Models

-These hybrid models improve consistency by mapping voice segments to known individuals, making them ideal for recurring meetings or frequent speakers.
+In enterprise settings, diarization is often enhanced with speaker recognition, where speaker profiles are pre-enrolled.
+These hybrid models map voice segments to known individuals, making them ideal for recurring meetings or frequent speakers.

 How MeetStream Performs Speaker Diarization at Scale